Chadoud/Visual-Detection-with-RasberryPi/README.md

 print(data)
 ```
-Press "x" to save, then "y" and enter to save changes
+Press "ctlr+x" to save, then "y" and "Enter" to save changes

 Run the script in a terminal:
 ```bash